 Aquatic Microorganisms: Herbicides have been shown to be especially toxic to certain aquatic microorganisms, disrupting the photosynthesis process.
 Microorganisms are very important in aquatic ecosystems, as they are primary producers, they cycle nutrients, and aid in decomposition.
-By negatively affecting microorganisms, pesticides in aquatic systems may have detrimental effects on higher trophic levels and disrupt the balance of the ecosystem.34
+By negatively affecting microorganisms, pesticides in aquatic systems may have detrimental effects on higher trophic levels and disrupt the balance and the ecosystem.

-Pyrethroids and Stream Sediments: A recent study of pesticides in bodies of water in the agriculture-dominated Central Valley in California found high levels of synthetic pyrethroids in stream sediments - levels high enough that they were toxic to freshwater bottom dwellers in almost 50% of the sampled locations.35 A follow-up study found that high levels of pyrethroids are also in stream sediments in urban areas in California, resulting from residential use of pyrethroids.36 In the residential study, pyrethroids were found in every sediment sample, and in half of the samples, they caused total or near-total mortality to Hyalella azteca, a small bottom-dwelling crustacean that is generally regarded a sensitive "warning" species.37
+Pyrethroids and Stream Sediments: A recent study of pesticides in bodies of water in the agriculture-dominated Central Valley in California found high levels of synthetic pyrethroids in stream sediments-levels high enough that they are toxic to freshwater bottom dwellers in almost 50% of the sampled locations.
+A follow-up study found that high levels of pyrethroids are also in stream sediments in urban areas in California, resulting from residential use of pyrethroids.
+In the residential study, pyrethroids are found in every sediment sample.
+In half of the samples, they caused total or near-total mortality to Hyalella azteca, a small bottom-dwelling crustacean that is generally regarded a sensitive "warning" species.

-Fish and Endocrine Disruption: A study of sex hormones in carp indicates that pesticides may be affecting the ratio of estrogen to testosterone in both male and female fish.38 At stream sites with the highest concentrations of pesticides, the hormone ratio in the carp was significantly lower, indicating potential abnormalities in the endocrine system, also known as endocrine disruption.39 The authors of the study conclude, "Reconnaissance assessment of sex steroid hormones in carp from United States streams indicates that fish in some streams within all regions studied may be experiencing some degree of endocrine disruption."40 According to the U.S. Fish and Wildlife Service (FWS), "Endocrine disruption has the potential to compromise proper development in organisms, leading to reproductive, behavioral, immune system, and neurological problems, as well as the development of cancer.
-Effects often do not show up until later in life."41
+Fish and Endocrine Disruption: A study of sex hormones in carp indicates that pesticides may be affecting the ratio of estrogen to testosterone in both male and female fish.
+At stream sites with the highest concentrations of pesticides, the hormone ratio in the carp is significantly lower, indicating potential abnormalities in the endocrine system.
+The authors of the study conclude, "Reconnaissance assessment of sex steroid hormones in carp from United States streams indicates that fish in some streams within all regions studied may be experiencing some degree of endocrine disruption."
+According to the U.S. Fish and Wildlife Service (FWS), "Endocrine disruption has the potential to compromise proper development in organisms, leading to reproductive, behavioral, immune system, and neurological problems, as well as the development of cancer.
+Effects often do not show up until later in life."

 Decline of Amphibians: In an alarming trend worldwide, frog and salamander numbers are declining at a rapid pace, and many species are becoming endangered or going extinct.
-In the U.S. alone, there are currently 21 amphibian species classified as endangered or threatened and 11 species waiting to be listed.42 Although the causes of the decline are not fully understood, pesticides are believed to play a role in the decline.43
+In the U.S. alone, there are currently 21 amphibian species classified as endangered or threatened and 11 species waiting to be listed.
+Although the causes of the decline are not fully understood, pesticides are believed to play a role in the decline.

-One hypothesis for how pesticides are causing this decline in amphibian populations is the possibility that endocrine disruptors have altered reproductive and endocrine systems.44 Studies by researchers at the University of California Berkeley on atrazine, the most commonly used herbicide in the U.S., show that exposure to atrazine at levels found in the environment, even at levels far below EPA's drinking water limits, demasculinizes tadpoles and turns developing frogs into hermaphrodites - having both male and female sexual characteristics.45 The researchers state, "The current data raise the question of the threat of atrazine, in particular, and of pesticides, in general, to amphibians in the wild.
-Low-dose endocrine-disrupting effects, which have not been addressed extensively in amphibians, are of special concern in this regard."
+One hypothesis for how pesticides are causing this decline in amphibian populations is the possibility that endocrine disruptors have altered reproductive and endocrine systems.
+Studies by researchers at UC Berkeley on atrazine, the most commonly used herbicide in the U.S., show that exposure to atrazine at levels found in the environment, even at levels far below EPA's drinking water limits, demasculinizes tadpoles and turns developing frogs into hermaphrodites - having both male and female sexual characteristics.

 Another hypothesis is that pesticides reduce the food supply of the amphibians.
-A 2005 study on pesticides and salamanders finds that the addition of carbaryl, a commonly used insecticide, to water causes reduced survival and affects metamorphosis in two species of salamanders.46 The effect is likely due to pesticide-induced reductions of food resources, such as zooplankton.
-In the study, zooplankton abundance decreased by up to 97% following carbaryl application.47
+A 2005 study on pesticides and salamanders finds that the addition of carbaryl, a commonly used insecticide, to water caused reduced survival and affected metamorphosis in two species of salamanders.
+The effect is likely due to pesticide-induced reductions of food resources such as zooplankton.
+In the study, zooplankton abundance decreased by up to 97% following carbaryl application.